Ruvén Afanador

 Ruvén Afanador (sometimes spelled Ruven Afanador; born 1959, Bucaramanga, Colombia) is a Colombian-American photographer known for fashion photography and celebrity portraits.
 His work has appeared in Vogue, Vanity Fair, and The New York Times Magazine, and he has photographed subjects including Jennifer Aniston, Bill Clinton, and Rihanna.

-Afanador has also created acclaimed monographs documenting Spanish flamenco culture and Colombian indigenous communities.
+Afanador has also published monographs on Spanish flamenco and Colombian indigenous communities.

 Early life and education

 Afanador was born to Isabel Peña de Afanador, a teacher, and Ernesto Afanador, a watchmaker and antique collector.
 He has three sisters.
 The family belonged to the Seventh-day Adventist Church.

 In 1972, when Afanador was 14, his family immigrated to the United States, first settling in Harbor Springs, Michigan before moving to Maryland.
 Born Rubén, he changed his name to Ruvén for easier pronunciation.

 Afanador studied fine arts with a concentration in sculpture and graphic design.
 He delayed taking a required photography class until his final year.
 After his first photography assignment, he saw the film The Eyes of Laura Mars and concentrated on fashion photography.